MNLepage08/YCBS-258/README.md

 # YCBS-258: Practical Machine Learning

-## Assignments
+## :rocket: Assignments
 1. [Create a small neural network that classifies the different types of winee: ](https://github.com/MNLepage08/YCBS-258/blob/main/Homework_M1_Marie-Noel%20Lepage.ipynb) Collect a set of wine data.
 Pre-process data (null values / train & test data).
 Creation of a neural network and use of a sparse categorical cross-entropy loss function.
 Accuracy: 94%.<p>
 2. [Hyperparameters on the neural network that classifies different types of clothing: ](https://github.com/MNLepage08/YCBS-258/blob/main/Homework_M2_Marie-Noel%20Lepage.ipynb) Collect Fashion-MNIST dataset.
 Preprocess the image with scale.
 Select 4 hyperparameters (learning_rates, batch_sizes, optimizers, initializers).
 Create lists of the various hyperparameter options.
 Take a random sample from these lists and train the neural network with a sparse categorical cross-entropy loss function.
 Display the various loss and accuracy curves using matplotlib.<p>
 3. [Build the AlexNet architecture with a functional API to classify the images: ](https://github.com/MNLepage08/YCBS-258/blob/main/Homework_M3_Marie_Noel_Lepage.ipynb) Collect CIFAR-10 dataset.
 Preprocess the image with 0 to 1 scale and hot encoding for the labels.
 Build the CNN model by changing the kernel size and strides as the dataset is smaller than ImageNet.
-Train the model with categorical cross-entropy loss and test (accuracy: 81%).
+Train the model with categorical cross-entropy loss and test (accuracy: 81%).<p>
+4. [Build 3 different types of RNN for predict the temporary phenomena on the photosphere of the sun: ](https://github.com/MNLepage08/YCBS-258/blob/main/Homework_M4_Marie_Noel_Lepage_v2.ipynb)Collect the sunspot csv dataset.
+Decompose the trend, seasonality, and residuals.
+Split the data for time series train, test, and validation.
+Preprocess with min max scaler and create a sliding window.
+With early stopping, use LSTM model (MSE loss: 0,58%), RNN model (MSE loss: 0,65%), GRU model (MSE loss: 0,60%).<p>
+5. [Build Autoencoder with convolutional Encoder and Stacked (tied weights): ](https://github.com/MNLepage08/YCBS-258/blob/main/Homework_M5_Marie-Noel%20Lepage.ipynb)Collect MNIST dataset.
+Preprocess data (scale / train and test data).
+Build convolutional encoder and stacked architecture with binary cross-entropy loss.
+Use TensorBoard.
+Accuracy: 81% and 97% over 10 epochs.<p>
+6. [Classify the nationality of a person’s name using a character level with LSTM model: ](https://github.com/MNLepage08/YCBS-258/blob/main/Homework_M6_Marie-Noel%20Lepage.ipynb)Collect dataset from PyTorch tutorial.
+Split the data for train and test.
+Preprocess with a label encoder, a tokenizer per character level, and padding to sequences.
+Build LSTM model with sparce categorical cross-entropy (accuracy: 82%).
+Create a function to predict the name origin.<p>
+7. [Create Reinforcement Learning that can balance a pole in the CartPole game for 400 frames: ](https://github.com/MNLepage08/YCBS-258/blob/main/Homework_M7_Marie_Noel_Lepage.ipynb)Use OpenAI’s Gym toolkit to set up the cart and pole environment.
+Train the agent by performing actions in the environment.
+Take observations of actions with exploration (epsilon-greedy approach) in a Q-function for total reward.
+Use a policy to infer the best action a to take based on its state.<p>
+8. [Deploy NN model in the cloud with GCP: ](https://github.com/MNLepage08/YCBS-258/blob/main/Homework_M8_Marie_Noel_Lepage_v2.ipynb)Collect data from the banking institution’s direct marketing.
+Clean up the n/a values.
+Preprocess with hot encoding, and min max scaler.
+Split data for train and test.
+Build a NN model with categorical cross-entropy loss (accuracy: 90%).
+Create a storage bucket, authenticate, and deploy the model on GCP.<p>
+9. [Use facets for understand and analyze machine learning datasets: ](https://github.com/MNLepage08/YCBS-258/blob/main/Homework_M9_Marie_Noel_Lepage.ipynb)Collect data from the banking institution’s direct marketing.
+Use the Facets Dive interface to explore the relationship between the data points across the different features in the dataset.
+Use Facets Overview to understand the distribution of values (missing values, unbalanced distributions, etc.) across dataset features

-## Courses
+## :mortar_board: Courses

 #### 1. Introduction to Deep Learning and Keras:
   - [Deep learning](https://youtu.be/aircAruvnKk) is a sub-field of machine learning that uses algorithms inspired by the structure and function of the brain's (neural networks).